benjypng/logseq-quicktodo-plugin/README.md

 ## Alternative

-If you would like to set a default page for the task items to go to, please key in the following in your plugin settings:
+If you would like to set a default page for the task items to go to, please key in the following in your plugin settings, and **restart** Logseq:

 ```
 {